-Standard procedures that are routinely approved include online questionnaire studies, computerbased testing, and studies conducted over video-conference.
-Note: Other studies that should be approved once in-person research activities safely resume in the department include eyetracking, brain imaging (fMRI), electrical brain measurement (ERP), etc.
+Standard procedures that are routinely approved include online questionnaire studies, computer-based testing, eye-tracking, brain imaging (fMRI), electrical brain measurement (ERP), and studies conducted over video-conference (e.g., Zoom).

 The HSC reviews any procedures that seem to be unduly coercive or out of the ordinary.
 A reviewer can raise these issues for discussion with the rest of HSC.
 In general, issues regarding risk and safety are assessed by the IRB, not by HSC.
 However, the HSC will closely review any procedures involving third party data collection and participant credit as detailed below.